-- a) determine if the environment or installation should be reviewed as part of the PSR; or - b) state that a PSR cannot be completed without this determination and arrange with the client to expand the work to include whatever other aspects of the client's situation may need to be reviewed as the work progresses, outside the scope of a PSR; or - c) advise the client that if the equipment environment cannot be determined, it will be noted in the Report.
+- a) determine if the environment or installation should be reviewed as part of the PSR; or - state that a PSR cannot be completed without this determination and arrange with the client to expand the work to include whatever other aspects of the client's situation may need to be reviewed as the work progresses, outside the scope of a PSR: or - advise the client that if the equipment environment cannot be determined, it will be noted in the report.

-In situations where the client expects more than a PSR, the practitioner must attempt to provide for the client's actual needs, and the safety of the public, while at the same time accepting liability for only that which has actually been provided.
+In situations where the client expects more than a PSR, the practitioner should attempt to provide for the client's actual needs and the safety of the public while at the same time accepting liability for only the work that has been provided.

-Careful drafting of contractual arrangements between the client and practitioner is paramount in clarifying the client's expectations, and the professional engineer's deliverables.
+Careful drafting of contractual arrangements between the client and practitioner is paramount in clarifying the client's expectations, and the practitioner's deliverables.

-As in other aspects of engineering, describing the scope of work clearly before entering into an agreement will help to eliminate confusion in this area.
+As in other aspects of engineering, clearly describing the scope of work before entering into an agreement will help to eliminate confusion in this area.

-PSRs are intended to identify areas of non-compliance that must be addressed.
+PSRs are intended to identify areas of non-compliance that the client must address.
 This may require redesign or a new design.
 The client's desired end result is a system that complies with the regulatory requirements.

 This may involve much more than a PSR.
 Clarifying in contractual arrangements, prior to conducting the PSR, how non-compliance will be dealt with can help to prevent problems and misunderstandings.
-In all cases, the Report must be prepared on the results of the PSR.
+In all cases, the report shall accurately reflect the results of the PSR.